Women's education in the United States: Early colonial ideology

 Ideologies held by the majority of early colonial society regarding women's access to education contributed greatly to the lack of opportunity for education among these women.
 Seventeenth-century attitudes did not stress significant importance on women's education, as evidenced by early opinions in the New England colonies.
 This majority also considered their access to education as unnecessary or dangerous, as their commonly held roles as mothers prevented society from seeing other possible abilities that would demand a need for education.
 The primary source of respect among these colonial New England women derived from their completion of domestic tasks, not a desire for or fulfillment of intellectual practices.

 Structurally, men undoubtedly held a much greater position of power and control than women, as proves true historically.
 As a result of this imbalance, an inferior perspective to which women became viewed under carried over into intellectual opportunities.
 Overall, their abilities were not considered level with those of their male counterparts, so no pressing need to further develop their intellect was acknowledged.

 However, as samplers and penbooks show, female children developed basic literacy.
 Most mothers were able to teach young children at home, and women like Anne Bradstreet and Philis Wheatley wrote published poetry.
 Samuel Sewall's diary references describe his children, boys and girls alike, taking turns reading Scriptures at night, and being praised equally for doing well.
 The 1770 diarist Anne Winslow Green wrote to tell her mother that her Aunt Deeming was quite literate, correcting her letters home; this same woman later recounted her own appeals for aid when, as a Tory during the American Revolutionary War, she tried to escape with a carriage of furniture and other belongings after the Siege of Boston was lifted.
 But resistance to the admission of upper levels of education persisted.

 These public attitudes that did not recognize a need for women's education eventually changed.
 The number of advocates for women's improved access to educational institutions grew gradually.
 New England's town school in Farmington, Connecticut saw a push for the school to include young girls as well as boys by a minority of people in 1687, a battle which would then extend into the next few centuries.

 19th century

 In the first half of the 19th century, only a minority of American children, both girls and boys, spent any meaningful time in a classroom.
 An even smaller minority received any secondary education.
 18–19th centuries famous for significant changes in the education system.
 Some of the cities started to include women in the education programs. for instance, Boston gave girls right to attend school during exact hours.
 The important part was that they could participate only in the early morning or late afternoon, when boys weren't around.
-This rule existed until the beginning of 1800. in the 1800 schools excepted co-education boys with girls.
+This rule existed until the beginning of the 1800s when schools began accepting co-education between boys and girls.